-Up to 1915, "loans on bills" were excluded from "loans" and were reckoned as a type of "bills discounted."
-12. Bills were usually discounted on "guarantees and credit."
-For example, bills discounted on "guarantees and credit" accounted for 93.2 percent of the total, ¥1.4 billion, at ordinary and savings banks in 1920.
-The figures for "loans" do not include bills discounted.
-Accordingly, the sum of loans and bills discounted is supposed to have a larger weight of "guarantees and credit," whereas the weight of other collateral decreases.
+11 Bills were usually discounted on "guarantees and credit."
+For example, the bills discounted on "guarantees and credit" accounted for 93.2 percent of the total, 1,487 million yen, at ordinary and savings banks in 1920.
+The figures of "loans" do not include bills discounted.
+Accordingly, the sum of loans and bills discounted is supposed to have larger weight of "guarantees and credit," whereas the weight of other collateral decreases.

-13. It should also be noted that there were tiers based on the level of capital amounts.
-Shindo (1977) finds that, in 1926, the proportion of real estate collateral at banks having official capital of ¥2 million or more was 15 percent, whereas that at banks having official capital of less than ¥2 million was 34 percent.
+12 It should also be noted that there were tiers based on the level of capital amounts.
+Shindo (1977) finds that, in 1926, the proportion of real estate collateral at banks having official capital of 2 million yen or more was 15 percent, whereas that at banks having official capital of less than 2 million yen was 34 percent.

-local banks.
+time of WWI, and that land prices fell less in the 1920s relative to stock prices, encouraging the use of real estate as collateral.
+On the other hand, Ishii (2001) concludes that loans collateralized by stock increased due to rising stock prices around the time of WWI, and that borrowers offered real estate as additional collateral in the event of plunging stock prices in the 1920 depression, especially to local banks.
 According to Eiichi Baba, head of the Nihon Kangyo Bank at that time, many farmers during the boom years after WWI invested in stock by borrowing with land collateral (Baba [1935]).